dionjwa/catapult/README.md

 Open up an image editor, and change the flameling.png.
 Saves changes will be automatically loaded.

 See demo/web/client.js for an example HTML5 implementation of a catapult client.

+### Flambe demo

+You'll need the forked version of flambe to work

+Build the client with

+	haxe demo/client.hxml

+Then run the server with

+	node catapult.js --config demo/.catapult_flambe

 See demo/src/demo/FlambeClient.hx for an example Flambe implementation of a catapult client.

 ![screenshot](demo/catapult_demo.png)